GeoscienceAustralia/dea-knowledge-hub/docs/guides/about/intro.rst

 Technology
 ----------

-Digital Earth Australia is powered by `Open Data Cube <http://opendatacube.org/>`_ (ODC), an open-source library for the management, analysis, and processing of Geographic Information System (GIS) data -- namely Earth Observation satellite data.
+DEA is powered by `Open Data Cube <http://opendatacube.org/>`_ (ODC), an open-source library for the management, analysis, and processing of Geographic Information System (GIS) data -- namely Earth Observation satellite data.
 It is a global initiative to increase the value and use of satellite data by providing users with access to free data management technologies and analysis platforms.
 At its core, ODC is a set of Python libraries and a PostgreSQL database that facilitate working with geospatial raster data.

 The ODC source code can be `found on GitHub <https://github.com/opendatacube/datacube-core>`_.